Skip to content

 • Executableexe/cov-loupe bootstraps the gem, enforces Ruby >= 3.2, and delegates to CovLoupe.run(ARGV).

-• Mode NegotiationCovLoupe.run inspects environment defaults from COV_LOUPE_OPTS, checks for CLI subcommands, and defaults to CLI mode when STDIN is a TTY.
-Otherwise it instantiates CovLoupe::MCPServer for MCP protocol communication over STDIO.
+• Mode NegotiationCovLoupe.run inspects environment defaults from COV_LOUPE_OPTS and parses the -m/--mode flag.
+It defaults to CLI mode and instantiates CovLoupe::CoverageCLI.
+When -m mcp or --mode mcp is specified, it instantiates CovLoupe::MCPServer for MCP protocol communication over STDIO.

 • Embedded Usage – Applications embed the gem by instantiating CovLoupe::CoverageModel directly, optionally wrapping work in CovLoupe.with_context to install a library-oriented error handler.